Draughts (board game café)

 Draughts is a board game café business based in London, and the first board game café in the city.
-As of October 2022, the business owns two cafés, one in Hackney and one in Waterloo.
+As of October 2025, the business owns two cafés, one in Stratford and one in Waterloo.
 The establishment serves craft beers as well as coffee and snacks.
-A library of board games are available at both venues, and customers may also buy games from the café.
+A library of board games are available at both venues, and customers may also purchase games from the café.

 Its clientele includes board game hobbyists as well as families, young professionals, and couples.
-Draughts hires staff with hospitality experience to serve drinks and teach customers how to play the games.
+Draughts hires staff with hospitality experience to serve drinks and teach people how to play the games.

 History

 The business was first founded under a railway arch in Haggerston, Hackney by Nick Curci and Toby Hamand in 2014, aiming to stock 500 board games on its premises.
 The creation of the cafe was funded by bank and government loans, as well as a Kickstarter campaign.
 It initially charged a flat rate of £5 for a full day, with a reduced fee of £3.50 for members.
 It followed Thirsty Meeples, the first board game café to open in the UK, and was inspired by the Canadian board game café Snakes and Lattes.